mirimir/vpnchains/README.md

 * connects to the second VPN server, and waits 15 seconds
 * pings 1.1.1.1 via the second VPN
 * if there's a response, waits 10 minutes, and then restarts the loop
-* otherwise restarts the loop
+* otherwise restarts the loop immediately

 The ip6tables ruleset drops everything.